tintin10q/csai_ml_final_summary/ML_final_summary.md

 If you split by asking is X1 true of false and it is true then you immediately get the good y.
 This is the most error reduction with the least depth.
 As in that case there are still 0 remaining wrong classified outcomes anymore.
 Thus splitting by X1 first is better.
 This will then also be indicated by those three measures.

 ## Choosing how to split your tree
 If you have a tree they using it is easy to use but getting the splits is the tricky part.
-The only way really is just trying a bunch of values/splits and look at some measures to give indication about the improvement it brought.
+The only way really is just to try a bunch of values/splits and look at some measures to give indication about the improvement the split gives.
+Then you pick the split that gives the most improvement.
 For this we use the decision tree algorithm.
 This algorithm has to decide:
 - What features to ask about
 - What values to use in the question (Numbers for continues values, categories for categorical values)
 - What order to do the splitting in